-The Council takes its statutory responsibilities seriously and will, at all times, act in accordance with the law and take necessary and proportionate action in these types of matters.
-In that regard, the Corporate Management Team is duly authorised by the Council to keep this document up to date and to amend, delete, add or substitute relevant provisions as necessary.
-The Cabinet will if the Council has used RIPA receive the RIPA Monitoring Officer's report every three months.
-The report will set out the surveillance carried out (though without revealing details of specific operations) and, if appropriate, reporting alterations to this policy.
-An annual report will be submitted to Cabinet on this policy setting out any alterations since the last report.
+The Council takes seriously its statutory responsibilities and will, at all times, act in accordance with the law and take necessary and proportionate action in these types of matters.
+In that regard, the Corporate Leadership Team is duly authorised by the Council to keep this Policy up to date and to amend, delete, add or substitute relevant provisions as necessary.
+The Cabinet will, if the Council has used RIPA, receive the RIPA Monitoring Officer's report every three months.
+The report will set out the surveillance carried out (though without revealing details of specific operations) and, if appropriate, reporting alterations to this Policy.
+An annual report will be submitted to Cabinet on this Policy setting out any alterations since the last report.

-It is the policy of the Council that where RIPA applies (see below) surveillance should only be carried out in accordance with this policy.
+It is the policy of the Council that where RIPA applies (see below) surveillance should only be carried out in accordance with this Policy.
+This Policy covers the use of directed surveillance, intrusive surveillance and the deployment of Covert Human Intelligence Sources by the Council.
+These types of surveillance are set out in greater detail in paragraph 7 (Types of Surveillance) below.

 Where RIPA does not apply, surveillance may properly be carried out provided that the appropriate rules and procedures are followed.
-For example surveillance connected with an employment issue will have to be carried out in accordance with the Data Protection Act 1998 and the various relevant HR policies.
-The Council has also adopted a non-RIPA authorisation policy which officers must follow for surveillance which falls outside of RIPA.
-Advice on non-RIPA surveillance should be sought from Legal Services or HR as appropriate.
+For example, surveillance connected with an employment issue will have to be carried out in accordance with the Data Protection Act 2018 and the various HR policies.
+The Council has also adopted a Non-RIPA Authorisation Policy1 which Officers must follow for surveillance which falls outside of RIPA.
+Advice on non-RIPA surveillance should be sought from legal services or HR as appropriate.

-3. Roles and Responsibilities of Corporate Directors, Heads of Service, Senior Authorising Officers, Authorising Officers, Senior Responsible Officer and the RIPA Monitoring Officer
+Roles and Responsibilities of Directors, Assistant Directors, Chief Service Officers, Senior Authorising Officers, Authorising Officers, Senior Responsible Officer and the RIPA Monitoring Officer